priyankatrilochansahu/URLNest/README.md

 cd my-app
 ng version
 ```
-Choose No for routing
+Choose No for routing and
-Choose CSS as the styling format
+choose CSS as the styling format

 ### Step 3: Run the Angular App
 ```bash